T-Mobile introduces declining early termination fees

 Here's a quick pic:

-Not terribly appetizing, though I guess the point is more about staving off regulatory legislation than pleasing customers.
+appetizing, though I guess the point is more about staving off regulatory legislation than pleasing customers.
 Hated Sprint-Nextel is now the only remaining ETF holdout; understandable, given that fleeing customers are its only growing source of revenue.